-We can take on the at-fault party on your behalf.
+A personal injury attorney from our law office can take on the at-fault party on your behalf.
 If your close relative died because of a motorcycle accident in Frisco or a nearby community, we might be able to seek additional compensation for the legal beneficiaries.

-We do not Charge Upfront Legal Fees
+We Do Not Charge Upfront Legal Fees to Represent You

 Our clients do not pay us any upfront legal fees.
 In fact, we cover the litigation expenses until the end of the case.
 This way, you can rest assured we are working as hard as we can to win your case.
 At the end of the matter, our fees and litigation expenses will come out of the insurance proceeds or court judgment.
 We do not get paid until you win.